venkatram64/spring-work-micro-services/README.md

-Note: Eureka server and zipkin is added in this
+Note: api gateway is added in this

 order of starting services:
 1. service-registry-in-eureka
 2. post-service
 3. content-service
+4. post-api-gateway-service
-4. to see the logs start the docker-compose.yml this is for to see the logs
+5to see the logs start the docker-compose.yml this is for to see the logs

 to see the services in eureka goto --> http://localhost:8761/